jack-kraus/Tkinter-Minesweeper/README.md

 Then simply run `py run.py` for windows or `python3 run.py` for Mac or Linux

-## Virtual Environment Setup

-If you wish to run the game in a virtual environment, perform the following steps.
-Download the directory and navigate to it.
-Make sure you have Python installed and are able to execute makefiles on your device.
-To setup the virtual environment, run:

-`make setup`

-To run the code after setting up, run:

-`make run`

-To delete the virtual environment (note: this will require running setup again if you want to run)

-`make clean`

 ## How to play

 Start the game by selecting on the three difficulty levels: Easy, Medium, and Hard.
 Each subsequent level will increase the grid size and number of bombs.